When God's Face is Hidden

 What Is God Saying?

-Micah prophesied before the fall of Samaria in the Northern Kingdom, targeting the false prophets of Israel and Judah.
-There were false prophets who said what the people wanted to hear, God is not all that angry.
+Micah prophesied before the fall of Samaria in the Northern Kingdom, targeting the false prophets of Israel and Judah who said what the people wanted to hear, that God is not all that angry.
 We all make mistakes.
 Go on, have fun.
 Take what you can.
 God is gentle and kind.
 He will look the other way.
-All this is reflected in Micah's courageous indictment, ‘Its priests teach for payment and its prophets practice divination for silver; yet they lean upon the Lord and say, Is not the Lord in the midst of us?
-No evil shall come upon us’ (3:11).
-False prophets are not an endangered species today.
-Many today concur that God is just a cosmic pushover.
+Micah says, “Its priests teach for payment and its prophets practice divination for silver; yet they lean upon the Lord and say, ‘Is not the Lord in the midst of us?
+No evil shall come upon us’” (3:11).

 God's love and God's justice are parallel lines that never meet except at the infinity of the Cross.
 Sin is that serious.
 God's love is that great.
 Micah places the magnifying glass of truth over sin in all its ugliness and then moves it to the pardoning love of God in all its beauty.
-God must judge and punish sin, yet He gives eternal life to those who repent and believe.
-‘God so loved the world that he gave his only Son that whoever believes in him should not perish but have eternal life’ (Jn.
+God must judge and punish sin, yet he gives eternal life to those who repent and believe.
+“God so loved the world that he gave his only Son that whoever believes in him should not perish but have eternal life” (Jn.
 3:16).

 How Does This Apply To Us?